Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sharing with Tuoi Tre Online , Ngoc Nga (District 5) said that every year at this time she comes here to buy Trieu Chau yellow tofu.

 "For my taste, the food is a bit greasy, not outstandingly delicious.
 But I like the bustling atmosphere of this restaurant.
-When you sit here to eat, you will hear the singing from the opera stage next door mixed with the voices of people talking and the sound of cars on the street.
+When you sit here to eat, you will hear the singing from the opera stage next door mixed with people talking and the sound of cars on the street.

 The language of communication between people is both Vietnamese and Chinese.
 All of this creates an interesting atmosphere, lifestyle, and culture during these Lantern Festival days."